swapnilbamble1438/GoBlog/README.md

 # GoBlog
-## It is an Online Blog Application.
+## It is an Online Blogging Application.
 ### It is Java J2EE Application.
 Build in Eclipse IDE using Maven Project.

 ### Technology used in this Project: